Heat kernel estimates for Markov processes with blowing-up jump kernels: Introduction

 \As \ There exist a blow-up weight function $\Phi$ with upper Matuszewska index $\overline \beta$ satisfying

-and constants $A_0 \in (0,\infty]$ and $C_1>1$ such that for all $x,y \in D$,
+and constants $A_0 \in (0,\infty]$ and $C_1>1$ such that for all $x,y \in F$,

-Here and throughout this paper, we use the notation $a\wedge b:=\min(a, b)$ and $a\vee b:=\max(a, b)$, and write $\delta_D(x):=\mathrm{dist}(x,\partial D)$ for the distance from $x$ to $\partial D$.
+Here and throughout this paper, we use the notation $a\wedge b:=\min(a, b)$ and $a\vee b:=\max(a, b)$, and write $\delta_A(x):=\mathrm{dist}(x,A)$ for the distance from $x$ to $A$.
 Since $\Phi \ge 1$, \As \ implies that

-We remark that, in many examples, one can take the constant $A_0$ to be $\diam(D^c)$.
+We remark that, in many examples, one can take the constant $A_0$ to be $\diam(F^c)$.
 When $A_0=\infty$, \eqref{e:JJ} reduces to

 The motivation for \eqref{e:JJ} and \eqref{e:JJ-s} comes from \cite{KSV-jfa25}, where, in the case of half-spaces, a general method for constructing jump kernels $J$ satisfying \eqref{e:JJ-s} was developed.
-In particular, the trace process and the process related to the non-local Neumann problem in half-spaces satisfy estimates of the form \eqref{e:JJ-s} with $\Phi(r)=1\vee r^{\alpha/2}$ and $\Phi(r)=\log(e+r)$, respectively.
-In Sections \ref{s:appl} and \ref{s:proof-examples} we (i) show that analogous estimates hold for these processes in more general (smooth) sets; and (ii) revisit the general kernels in the upper half-space together with the details of their construction.
+In particular, the trace process and the process related to the nonlocal Neumann problem in half-spaces satisfy estimates of the form \eqref{e:JJ-s} with $\Phi(r)=1\vee r^{\alpha/2}$ and $\Phi(r)=\log(e+r)$, respectively.
+In Sections \ref{s:appl} and \ref{s:proof-examples} we (i) show that analogous estimates hold for these processes in more general (smooth) sets; and (ii) revisit the general kernels in the upper half-space together with their detailed construction.